jasminabihel/books-and-coffee/README.md

 The live link can be found here:<a href="https://jasminabihel.github.io/books-and-coffee/index.html.">Books&Coffee</a>

 ## **Credits** ##
-* The image in the "About us" page was taken from Freepik.
+* The image in the "About" page was taken from Freepik.
  <a href="https://www.freepik.com/free-vector/book-club-concept-with-people-read-books_29222683.htm#query=book%20illustration%20with%20people&position=4&from_view=search&track=ais">Image by upklyak</a> on Freepik

 * The images in the "reading list" page were taken from Goodreads.